lushleaf/lushleaf.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 Hi welcome to my homepage!
-I am a second year CS PhD student at The University of Texas, Austin.
+I am a forth year CS PhD student at The University of Texas, Austin.
 I work with Prof. [Qiang Liu](https://www.cs.utexas.edu/~lqiang/index.html).
 I got my bachelor's degree in Mathematics at Zhejiang University in 2017 and I got my master's degree in Statistics at Purdue University in 2019.
-During the summer of 2021, I was a Machine Learning research intern at Waymo and during the summer of 2020, I was a Machine Learning research intern at Meta.
+I was a AI research intern at Cruise during the summer of 2022, and machine learning research intern at Waymo during the summer of 2021, and machine learning research intern at Meta at 2020.

 Selected Research Projects
 ======